Reduce stress by delegating effectively..

 Here are some key things to consider:

 Our Bite-Sized Training: Delegation lesson is a great place to practice your delegation skills and apply them to your work right now.
-It walks you through deciding what tasks you can delegate, to whom you should delegate, and how to go about it.
+It walk you through deciding what tasks you can delegate, to whom you should delegate, and how to go about it.

 Once you get used to delegating and your confidence builds, you can use proactive delegation as an empowerment tool.
 Plan to delegate larger projects and more decisions.